orangecrow/projekt_uzycie_grpc/README.md

-Obviously gRPC needs to be installed for this
+Obviously gRPC needs to be installed for this.
 To build run:
 cmake .
 make